• Share this on:

 Last updated:

-There are good opportunities for exporters of blankets and throws in the mid- and higher-end segments of the European market, but competition is fierce.
-Added value needs to be offered through design, craftsmanship, sustainability, and storytelling.
-In order to be allowed to enter the European market, the European Union’s (legal) requirements must be complied with, as well as any additional or niche requirements buyers may have.
+The mid- and higher-end segments of the European market for blankets and throws offer good opportunities, but competition is fierce.
+You need to add value to your products through design, artisanry, sustainability and storytelling.
+To enter the European market, you must comply with mandatory (legal) requirements, as well as any additional or niche requirements your buyers may have.

 1. What requirements must blankets and throws comply with to be allowed on the European market?

-Blankets and throws must satisfy certain requirements in order to be allowed on the European market.
-For a more detailed overview, see our report on buyer requirements for Home Decorations and Home Textiles (HDHT).
+The following requirements apply to blankets and throws on the European market.
+For a more detailed overview, see our study on buyer requirements for home decorations and home textiles (HDHT).

-Europe’s General Product Safety Directive (2001/95/EC) is a legislative framework, stating that all products marketed in the European Union (EU) must be safe to use.
+To prove that your products are safe, you must do a risk analysis and write the required technical documentation.
 Unsafe products are rejected at the European border or withdrawn from the market.
-The EU uses the Safety Gate system to list and share information about such products.
+The European Union (EU) uses the Safety Gate system to list and share information about such products.

 Tips: